 Almost overnight, America became a work-from-home economy.
 Almost twice as many employees worked from home rather than on business premises.

 While those working from home sustained economic activity, there were many challenges to remote work.
 According to Bloom’s research, more than half of those working from home were forced to use bedrooms or shared rooms.
 More than a third of them had such poor internet connection that they couldn't effectively participate in video conference calls.
 However, even with its challenges, Bloom noted that many corporations were looking to make work from home a more permanent aspect of company policy.

-On Sept.
-16, 2020, the Fed promised to keep its benchmark rate at zero until 2023.
-This historic announcement meant banks, and consumers could be assured of low-interest rates until recovery was well underway.
+On September 16, 2020, the Fed promised to keep its benchmark rate at zero until 2023.
+This historic announcement meant banks and consumers could be assured of low-interest rates until recovery was well underway.

 Effects on the Housing Market

 Record-low interest rates prompted a boom in the housing market starting in June 2020.
 Despite high unemployment rates, families began the “race for space.”
 They sought bigger yards and more indoor space better suited for at-home learning and work.

 Even before the pandemic, builders had kept housing inventory at low levels, remembering all too well how they were stuck with unsold houses during the 2008 financial crisis.
 By October 2020, the supply of unsold homes was only enough to last 10 weeks, the shortest time span in 20 years.

 At the other end of the spectrum, millions of American families were at risk of losing their homes.
 By the end of summer 2020, more than 20 million renters had lost their jobs and were no longer covered by unemployment insurance benefits.
 Plus, government-mandated eviction moratoriums only covered 30% of renters.
 The federal moratorium was extended several times.
 When it expires on July 31, 2021, all back rent will be due.